-Second parcel of instruction not in a buffer, branch taken, and branch address in a buffer; 18 CPs for a 32-bank machine, 20 CPs for a 16-bank machine.
+Second parcel of instruction not in a buffer, branch taken, and branch address in a buffer; 21 CPs.

-Second parcel of instruction not in a buffer, branch taken, and branch address not in buffer; 29 CPs for a 32-bank machine, 33 CPs for a 16-bank machine.
+Second parcel of instruction not in a buffer, branch taken, and branch address not in buffer; 35 CPs.

-Instruction issue for branch not taken: Both parcels of instruction in the same buffer, branch not taken, and next instruction in the same instruction buffer, 2 CPs
+Instruction issue for branch not taken: Both parcels of instruction in the same buffer, branch not taken, and next instruction in the same instruction buffer; 2 CPs.

-Both parcels of instruction in the same buffer, branch not taken, and next instruction in different instruction buffer, 4 CPs
+Both parcels of instruction in the same buffer, branch not taken, and next instruction in different instruction buffer; 4 CPs.

-Both parcels of instruction in the same buffer and branch not taken with next instruction in memory; 16 CPs for a 32-bank machine, 18 CPs for a 16-bank machine.
+Both parcels of instruction in the same buffer and branch not taken with next instruction in memory; 19 CPs.